retinens/going-live/README.md

 - [ ] Does the Favicon load?
 Pin the tab in Safari to check pinned icon
 - [ ] Is a theme color defined in the HTML header ?
 - [ ] Is the block robots checkbox unchecked in Ploi ?
+- [ ] Is the sitemap autogenerator installed and configured ?

 _Repeat this section for all languages_